mstksg/inCode/copy/entries/nixify-blog.md

 derivation in the PATH/execution environment for convenience.
 At least, that's my mental model and how I understand it --- I am definitely new to this, so if I'm incorrect at any point, feel free to leave a comment.

+### What is a development environment?

+Very important to this system is the local development environment that lets us quickly re-build the site.
+I have a little less refined of a mental model for these than I do for the derivation --- but apparently it's just a derivation that sets up a shell with everything we need in the PATH?
+In any case, we need to set one up here to drop us in a Haskell development environment to get all of our favorite Haskell development tools -- like Haskell Language Server and cabal -- and a snapshot of all of our Haskell dependencies.
+And then we need one that just gives us the hakyll binary, which has interactive development features like directory watching, local servers, and incremental builds/cache invalidation.

 ### Prior Art